MikeHankinson/7_Chicago_Capstone/README.md

  3. Is it possible to predict if a population will have a life expectancy >= 65?

 ## Study Outline
-Coding was completed in R using RStudio IDE.
+Coding was completed in R using RStudio IDE ([Project Code](Project.R)).
 The following defines the process used to complete the study:

 1. Load and Clean Data
 2. Plot and Visualize Data (from 2014 only)